 Founded in 2004 by three college instructors, CAD aims to benefit artists by exploring art and learning.
 Through exhibitions, artist residencies, classes/workshops, and community building, we are dedicated to cultivating new voices, ideas, and practices in contemporary art.
 CAD seeks to serve the real-world needs of young artists seeking to establish their personal practice, as well as provide a breeding ground of creative collaboration and exploration.
 What does this mean?
 It’s ongoing arts explorations.
 Shows, classes, events, workshops, and interaction with Chicago arts enthusiasts – all designed by our resident artists and their goals.

-Arts Learning and Development
+Arts Learning and Growth